scipy-lectures/scientific-python-lectures/translation_of_course_in_french/source/numpy.rst

     In [4]: lena = scipy.lena()
     In [5]: pylab.imshow(lena)

-* Lena s'affiche alors en fausses couleurs, il faut spécifier une colormap pour qu'elle s'affiche en niveaux de gris.
+* Lena is then displayed in false colors.
+A colormap must be specified for her to be displayed in grey.

 .. sourcecode:: ipython